John Jamelske: The "dungeon"

 There was also a series of calendars in which the victims systematically had to mark each day.
-Noted was the letters "B", "S", and "T" written on the dates.
+Some dates were marked with the letters "B", "S", and "T".
 Investigators later discovered these letters were made by the victims who were made to record each date they were raped (S), bathed (B), or brushed their teeth (T).
 The collective timespan of the calendars covered 15 years.

 Police found several video recorded entries with at least one woman on the tape.
 In the tapes, the viewer can see Jamelske dancing, singing, and also exercising with said woman.
 Jamelske often told his captives that he was a part of the Onondaga County Sheriff's Department and had shown a fake badge he had found on the street years earlier, as well as telling them that he was under certain bosses that were making him do this.
 He told his victims under this story that the easier the daily rapes could occur the faster his bosses might let the girls out.
 In the video tape police found, the viewer can see the victim pleading with the potential "bosses" that it would be better if she were home.